 Delegate Certificate Verification Procedures for Base PASSporTs

-A verification service shall verify a base PASSporT defined in [RCF 8225] that is signed with a delegate certificate as specified in [RFC 8224].
+A verification service shall verify a base PASSporT defined in [RFC 8225] that is signed with delegate certificate credentials as specified in [RFC 8224].
 In addition, the verification service shall verify that the value of the “orig”, “dest”, and “iat” claims of the base PASSporT are as specified in [ATIS-1000074] and [ATIS-1000085].

-Verification services can detect when a PASSporT is signed by a delegate certificate by observing that the parent to the signing certificate contains a TNAuthList.
+Verification services can detect when a PASSporT is signed by delegate certificate credentials by observing that the parent to the signing certificate contains a TNAuthList.
 For example, Figure 4 shows the certification path for two end entity certificates.
 The end entity certificate on the left is a delegate certificate because its parent contains a TNAuthList extension.
 The end entity certificate on the right is not a delegate certificate, because its parent certificate does not contain a TNAuthList extension (in this case the end entity certificate is a shaken certificate, since the certificate itself contains a TNAuthList extension with a single SPC value).

 Figure 4.
 Distinguishing between delegate and shaken certificates

-When verifying a base PASSporT signed with a delegate certificate, verifiers shall determine the validity of the certificate referenced in the “x5u” field in the base PASSporT protected header as specified in section 5.3.1 of [ATIS-1000074], with the following modifications:
+When verifying a base PASSporT signed with delegate certificate credentials, verifiers shall determine the validity of the certificate referenced in the “x5u” field in the base PASSporT protected header as specified in section 5.3.1 of [ATIS-1000074], with the following modifications:

 Verify that the certificates in the certification path contain a TNAuthList extension as specified in section 5.3 (e.g., delegate certificates must contain a TNAuthList identifying one or more TNs, the first non-delegate certificate encountered while traversing up the path from the signing certificate must contain a TNAuthList identifying a single SPC value).